 Thanks to Martin Fokkens.

-Spangles Muldoon Spangles Muldoon (sometimes spelt Maldoon) Born in Chester on 5th October 1946, real name Chris Cary, he joined Caroline South just as the Marine Offences Act took effect on 14th August 1967.
-Previously an engineer, he was initially responsible for playing non-stop music through the night and, during this period, he was known as Chris Anthony.
+Spangles Muldoon Spangles Muldoon (sometimes spelt Maldoon) Born in Chester on 5th October 1946, real name Chris Cary, he joined Caroline South just as the Marine Offences Act was about to take effect, on 14th August 1967.
+Previously a TV maintenance engineer and club DJ, he was initially responsible for playing non-stop music through the night and, during this period, he was known as Chris Anthony.
 Once he had mastered the studio, he started to make the occasional announcements, changed his name to Spangles Muldoon and then took over the noon-3pm show.
 It became known as the Lunchtime Loonabout (“with the goon, Muldoon”).
-The Offshore Themes web-site reveals that his theme tune was an instrumental version of Yeh Yeh by the Mark Wirtz Orchestra.
-For a few months he broadcast under the name of Herb Oscar Anderson, having acquired a jingle for an American DJ of that name (from New York's WABC).
-In March 1968 he left Caroline South to transfer to the North ship but the station close-down beat him to it.
-His return to sea came in July 1970 when he joined Radio Northsea International.
+Offshore Echos magazine reveals that his theme tune was an instrumental version of Yeh Yeh by the Mark Wirtz Orchestra.
+For a few weeks he broadcast under the name of Herb Oscar Anderson, having acquired a jingle for an American DJ of that name (from New York's WABC).
+Herb's theme was The Happy Organ by Dave ‘Baby’ Cortez.
+In late January 1968 (*) he left Caroline South to transfer to the North ship but the station close-down beat him to it.
+His return to sea came in July 1970 when he joined Radio Northsea International (see The Pirate Radio Hall of Fame ‘Seventies Supplement’).
 He later ran the returning Radio Caroline off the Dutch coast and broadcast on Radio Luxembourg, both as Spangles Muldoon and under his real name.
 At the same time he was getting involved in the early video games market, later expanding into computers.
-Former Radio Scotland DJ Brian Webb (also known as Brian McKenzie on Radio Northsea) told him about the burgeoning Irish land-based pirate scene and, together with former Caroline director Philip Solomon, Chris started Sunshine Radio in Dublin.
+Former Radio Scotland DJ Brian Webb (known as Brian McKenzie on Radio Northsea) told him about the burgeoning Irish land-based pirate scene and, together with former Caroline director Philip Solomon, Chris started Sunshine Radio in Dublin.
 The station manager was his old Caroline colleague Robbie Dale who later took over the station as Chris moved on to start up another, Radio Nova.
 This was probably the most professional and successful of all the Irish pirates.
 In 1986 Nova closed down and Chris moved back to the UK.
-He now had a company dealing in satellite equipment and for a while ran a satellite-distributed version of Radio Nova in Britain which employed a number of former pirate DJs including Paul Burnett, Mark Wesley (alias Mark West) and Tony Blackburn.
+He now had a company dealing in satellite equipment and for a while ran a satellite-distributed version of Radio Nova in Britain which employed a number of former pirate DJs including Paul Burnett, Mark Wesley and Tony Blackburn.
 He also owned a Birmingham station Buzz-FM for a time.
+Chris got into troule with the law over the selling of decoder cards for satellite television stations and spent some time in prison.
 In 2002 Chris put in a bid to take over the long wave transmitter in the Republic of Ireland previously used by Atlantic 252.
 Unfortunately RTE, the Irish state broadcaster which owned it, turned him down.
 Chris continued to run a computer business and re-launched Radio Nova on the internet.
 He was about to start a version of the station in Tenerife but, while visiting the island in January 2008, he suffered a stroke.
 He died on 29th February.
-The Pirate Radio Hall of Fame tribute is here.
-(Many thanks to George Morris for providing this photo.
-There are some more recent ones, taken at Caroline's 40th birthday party, here and, at the Radio Academy's Celebration of Offshore Radio, here.)
+The Pirate Radio Hall of Fame tribute is here. (* We previously stated that Spangles left Caroline South in March 1968 but correspondent Ian Biggar has provided a recording (see below) of him saying his goodbyes on a show dated 24th January so we have amended the above accordingly.)
+Many thanks to George Morris for providing this photo.
+There are later ones, taken at Caroline's 40th birthday party, here and, at the Radio Academy's Celebration of Offshore Radio, here.
+Some of the theme tune information courtesy of Kees Brinkerink, Frank van Heerde and Alan Field.

-click to hear audio Spangles Muldoon on Radio Caroline South International from 21st December 1967, an extract from Offshore Echo's tape Offshore Classics vol.8, used with kind permission (duration 2 minutes 24 seconds)
+click to hear audio Spangles Muldoon on Radio Caroline South International from 23rd December 1967.
+Recording courtesy of the Offshore Radio Archive (duration 4 minutes 38 seconds)

 Jim Murphy Jim Murphy Born in Beeville, Texas, on Easter Sunday 24th March 1940, “Murf The Surf” grew up in Tuleta, a small town between San Antonio and Corpus Christi.
 His hobby was ‘pole squatting’ and once spent 49 days up a pole!
 He worked on a number of Texan radio stations, including KAML, WAKY, KILT and KIBL before heading for Europe in 1965.
 Jim was on his way to Spain but stopped off in England and never got any further.
-After a brief stint on Radio Caroline South, he moved to the North ship and it was there that he made his name, particularly with his Midnight Surf Party and Country & Western Jamboree.
-This latter show was taken over by Don Allen when Jim returned to the States in 1966.
-He continued to work in broadcasting but, following his retirement for medical reasons in 1990, lived in Austin, Texas, and operated a fascinating web site dedicated to the memory of Radio Caroline North.
+After a brief stint on Radio Caroline South, he moved to the North ship and it was there that he made his name, particularly with his Midnight Surf Party.
+Offshore radio historian Hans Knot has identified the theme tune for this show as Amen by Baby Face Willette but, as can he heard on one of the clips below, he used Guitar Boogie by Chuck Berry too.
+Jim also hosted the Country & Western Jamboree, a show which was taken over by Don Allen when Jim returned to the States in 1966.
+Jim continued to work in broadcasting but, following his retirement for medical reasons in 1990, lived in Austin, Texas, and operated a fascinating website dedicated to the memory of Radio Caroline North.
 The Pirate Radio Hall of Fame exchanged a number of emails with him until these suddenly stopped.
-His web-site was not updated after September 1998 and some of his former colleagues feared the worst.
-One of them, David Williams, confirmed these fears when he found this record of Jim's death on the web.
+His website was not updated after September 1998 and some of his former colleagues feared the worst.
+One of them, David Williams, confirmed these fears when he found a record of Jim's death on the web.
 David says: “Sadly it would appear that Jim died in June 2000.
 No further information is available but I know, when I talked to him in 1998, that he was incapacitated with some long standing illness contracted when serving in Vietnam.
 He was an eccentric (who else can claim a world record for sitting on top of a pole?) and I have fond memories of him and particularly remember being fog bound at Blackpool airport while trying to get back to the Isle Of Man for Mick Luvzit's wedding.
 We made it with minutes to spare.”
-Many thanks to David for passing on this sad news.
-Jim's web site has now been retrieved and preserved by Chris and Mary Payne.
+Jim's website has now been retrieved and preserved by Chris and Mary Payne.
 He was obviously very proud of the time he spent on Radio Caroline.
-Let's hope that, during the last few years of his life, the feedback he received via the site reminded him just how much he was appreciated by the listeners.
+Let's hope that, during the last few years of his life, the feedback he received via the site let him know just how much he was appreciated by the listeners.
+(Photo issued by the Caroline Club.)

 click to hear audio Jim Murphy ending a Midnight Surf Party on Radio Caroline North in October 1965.
-The “cruise” along the coast, referred to by Jim, never took place because of bad weather (duration 2 minutes 34 seconds)
+The “cruise” along the coast, referred to by Jim, never took place because of bad weather.
+See here for more details (duration 2 minutes 36 seconds)

 Zowie 1 concert